 13.7 10.7 This Agreement may be executed in counterparts, each of which when so executed and delivered shall be an original, and all of which, when taken together, shall constitute one and the same instrument.

-13.8 10.8
+13.8 10.8 This Agreement, and the Exhibits attached hereto constitute the entire agreement between the parties with respect to the subject matter hereof, and there are no oral or written understandings, representations or commitments of any kind, expressed or implied, not set forth herein.
+This Agreement supercedes all prior agreements, oral or written, between the parties with respect to the subject matter hereof and incorporates the entire understanding of the parties with respect thereto.

 IN WITNESS WHEREOF, the parties have caused this Agreement to be executed as of the date and the year first above written.